Welsh rugby regions: Lyn Jones calls for action, not words

 Former Ospreys coach Lyn Jones has urged the people running Welsh rugby to stop talking and take action to halt the regional game's decline in Wales.

-The Welsh Rugby Union and regions recently set up a new board to boost the four teams on and off the field.
+The to boost the four teams on and off the field.

 "I know there's yet another committee been formed," said London Welsh head coach Jones.